 Ben Webster wrote in The Times,“In 2008, British motorists used 27 million litres of palm oil from Indonesia and 64 million litres from Malaysia, according to the Renewable Fuels Agency, the government-funded watchdog that monitors biofuel supplies.
 Fuel companies also supplied 32 million litres of palm oil from “unknown’ countries.
 The agency knows which companies are using palm oil but is refusing to name them on the ground that the information is commercially sensitive.
 [Source: Ben Webster, The Times, August 15, 2009 **]

-Big Oil Companies, Bioefuels, Palm Oil and Rainforest Deforestation
+Big Oil Companies, Palm Oil Bioefuel and Deforestation

 Ben Webster wrote in The Times, “Fuel companies are accelerating the destruction of rainforest by secretly adding palm oil to diesel.
 Twelve oil companies supplied a total of 123 million litres of palm oil to filling stations in the year to April, according to official figures obtained by The Times.
 Only 15 percent of the palm oil came from plantations that met any kind of environmental standard.
 Much of the rest came from land previously occupied by rainforest.
 [Source: Ben Webster, The Times, August 15, 2009 **]